Stuart Watkiss: Bharat FC

 On 4 November 2014 it was announced that Watkiss would become the first ever head coach of the Bharat FC for the 2014–15 season.

 Third spell with Grimsby

 On 26 October 2016 Watkiss returned to Grimsby on a temporary basis as joint caretaker manager with Dave Moore.
 Watkiss and Moore oversaw the club's 0–0 draw with Yeovil Town and 1-0 FA Cup defeat to Bolton Wanderers.
 In January 2017 Watkiss signed for the club on a permanent basis as a Development Coach.

 Naxxar Lions

 In September 2017 Watkiss was appointed manager of Maltese Premier League side Naxxar Lions in Malta.
 He resigned for personal reasons from the position in November 2017.

 Bangladesh

 In 2018, Watkiss was appointed assistant coach of the Bangladesh national football team under Jamie Day.

 Jamshedpur

 In July 2022, Watkiss moved to Indian Super League club Jamshedpur as an assistant to head coach Aidy Boothroyd.

+Eastbourne Borough

+In January 2024, Watkiss returned to coach in England, being appointed assistant manager to Adam Murray at National League South club Eastbourne Borough.
+Watkiss left Eastbourne in November 2024, in order to spend more time with his family.